Rock2638/sqlalchemy-challenge/README.md

 Python was linked to the database by creating an SQLAlchemy session.

-Part 2: Design a Climate App
+# Part 2: Design a Climate App.
 In this part of the challenge, a Flask API based on the queries developed in part 1, is designed.
 Flask is used to create the routes.